noraeisner/LATTE/README.md

 ### Transit time selection

 Once you have identified the TIC ID, the observational sectors and the aperture sizes (*FFI mode* only), you will see a screen that has the full lightcurve as well as a zoom in of the lightcurve (see figure below).
 The solid red line across the full lightcurve lets you know where on the lightcurve you are zooming in on.
 Click on the top (full) or bottom (zoomed in) plots to change the location of the zoom in until the red vertical line is centred on the mid-point of a transit-event.
 When you are happy with the location press the 'Add Time' button below the plots in order to record this time (in TBJD).
 You can delete wrongly entered times with the 'Delete time'.
 The saved times will be shown on the screen.
-The position of the red line can also be changed by dragging the teal coloured 'Transit' slider with your mouse.
+The position of the red line can also be changed by clicking on the top ot bottom lightcurve.
 The y-scale of the plots can be changed with the grey coloured slider.

 ![Interface Example](https://github.com/noraeisner/LATTE/blob/master/paper/interface_explained.png)